shashikumar04433/DevOps-/README.md

             step1:
                   Go to Configure Global Security  and Enable Security and Role based Strategy. step 2:
-                  Role and Add --> Employee(Then give the permissions what ever you want)
+                  Role and Add --> Employee(Then give the permissions what ever you want).
+ # Apache-Tomcat:

 # KUBERNETES(K8s):